arangodb/docs/3.8/indexing-working-with-indexes.md

 regardless of the value of this attribute.

 **estimates** can be *true* or *false* and is supported by indexes of type *persistent*.
-This attribute controls whether index selectivity esimtates are maintained for the index.
+This attribute controls whether index selectivity estimates are maintained for the index.
 Not maintaining index selectivity estimates can have a slight positive impact on write performance.
 The downside of turning off index selectivity estimates will be that